Luis Robert Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.52 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.49).

-- His last appearance came on Sunday against the Los Angeles Dodgers, when the right-hander went six innings, surrendering three earned runs while giving up seven hits.
+- The left-hander's most recent time out was on Sunday against the Los Angeles Dodgers, when he tossed five innings, surrendering four earned runs while giving up six hits.

-- The 26-year-old has an ERA of 5.46, with 7.7 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .270 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.